1000+

 This concludes the fact that eDiscovery has proved to be of great help when it comes to supporting attorneys during their case research.
 Despite this, a lot of misconceptions have been prevailing in the market, making the adoption of eDiscovery a little harder for some attorneys.

-However, with the above explanation of the truths, it is clearly established that eDiscovery actually makes the work easier for attorneys and is not a hindrance to their work.
-This is the only reason a large number of lawyers have started to use litigation services, and this number is increasing with the passing of each and every day.
+However, the above explanation of the truths clearly establishes that eDiscovery actually simplifies attorneys’ work and does not hinder it.
+This is the only reason a large number of lawyers have started to use litigation support services, and this number is increasing with the passing of each and every day.

 Are you finding it hard to conduct e-discovery for your legal proceedings owing to a lack of technical expertise or time?
 If yes, Cogneesol is there to help you.
 We have been providing cost-effective, proficient, and timely litigation and other legal support services to lawyers and law firms worldwide since 2008.